The Spokesman-Review: History

 The Spokesman-Review is also one of the few remaining family-owned newspapers in the United States.
 It is owned by Cowles Company, which also owns KHQ-TV/Spokane and The KHQ Television Group.
 While the newspaper wins awards, it also draws opposition from local critics and activists who suspect the Cowles family of using its alleged vast local media influence to sway public opinion.
 In particular, a (1997–2004) issue regarding a public-private partnership wherein the Cowles family may have profited, some claim, up to $20 million.
 This is referred to as the "River Park Square Parking Garage" issue.
 The newspaper underwent an independent review by the Washington News Council regarding its River Park Square coverage and was found to be at fault for its news bias.

 In 2004, Spokane mayor James E. West became the target of a sting operation conducted by The Spokesman-Review.
 Some journalists and academics criticized the paper for what they saw as a form of entrapment.
 West was later cleared of criminal charges by the FBI but not before the mayor lost a recall vote by the citizens of Spokane in December 2005; the following summer, West died of cancer.

 According to the Audit Bureau of Circulations, as reported in the Puget Sound Business Journal on April 29, 2010, the newspaper's average Sunday circulation totaled 95,939 and weekly circulation averaged 76,291.
 That represented a year-over-year decrease of about 10.5 percent; a trend widely reflected during the same year in newspapers throughout Washington state.
-With the demise of the print edition of the Seattle Post-Intelligencer, The Spokesman-Review is the state's third-largest paper, after the Seattle Times and the News-Tribune of Tacoma.
+With the demise of the print edition of the Seattle Post-Intelligencer, The Spokesman-Review is the state's third-largest paper, after the Seattle Times and The News-Tribune of Tacoma.

 A 2017 Rotary Club article stated that under editor Rob Curley, hired in 2016, circulation increased from 68,000 to 82,000 in one year.

-In April of 2020, the paper ceased printing its Saturday edition.
+In April 2020, the paper ceased printing its Saturday edition.
+In 2025, the Cowles family announced it will donate The Spokesman-Review to the nonprofit Comma Community Journalism Laboratory.
+A few months later Hagadone Media Group of Coeur d’Alene announced it will print The Spokesman-Review after the paper's previous in-house printer Northwest Offset Printing announced it was ceasing operations.